-3. GRSC (all required)
+3. GRSC (both required, 2 hours)

-In addition to these courses, all entering students are required to take the following one credit hour courses:
+In addition to these courses, all entering students are required to take both of the following 1 credit hour courses:

-- GRSC 7770 (department requirement) and - GRSC 7001 (university requirement)
+- GRSC 7770 (Psychology Department requirement) - GRSC 7001 (university requirement)

-These credits, however, do not apply to the total number of credits taken when submitting your Master's program of study to the graduate school.
-The only exception to taking GRSC 7770 is if a student does not intend to ever search in a teaching assistantship role while in graduate school; this must be approved by the Program Chair.
+Note: GRSC credits do not apply to the total number of credits taken when submitting your Master's program of study to the Graduate School.
+The only exception to taking GRSC 7770 is if a student does not intend to ever serve in a teaching assistantship role while in graduate school; this must be approved by the I-O Psychology Program Chair.